jaxon-php/jaxon-website/user/pages/04.blog/2026/01/01.secure-the-jaxon-dbadmin-database-credentials-with-infisical/item.md

 [![infisical-project-secrets](./infisical-project-secrets.png)](./infisical-project-secrets.png)

 For each database server, there is a secret for the `username` and another one for the `password`.
-To keep things simple, each secret name has the same value as the corresponding option name in the Jaxon DbAdmin config, prefixed with the `users.` string.
+To keep things simple, each secret name has the same value as the corresponding option name in the Jaxon DbAdmin config, with `users.` as prefix.

 ### Setup the Jaxon DbAdmin for Infisical

-We now need to setup the Jaxon DbAdmin application to fetch the database credentials from the Infisical server.
+We are now going to setup the Jaxon DbAdmin application to fetch the database credentials from the Infisical server.

 First update the `.env.dbadmin` file with the Infisical server URL and ids, and delete the database credentials.